-The main sports discussed in the course will be soccer, baseball, football, basketball, and golf.
-Hockey, tennis, and other sports will be briefly discussed.
+The main sports discussed in the course will be soccer, baseball, football, basketball, hockey and golf.
+Tennis, and other sports will be briefly discussed.
 Similar ideas developed in the course apply to many other sports, including cricket, rugby, darts, auto racing, horse racing, Australian rules football, skiing, curling, track and field, and even card games such as blackjack, poker, etc.